Policy Forum - people

 Forum members are a multidisciplinary community of academics contributing evidence and expertise to public policies for the transition to a sustainable, inclusive, and resilient net zero society.

-Dr Emily Shuckburgh is Director of the Cambridge Zero initiative and Reader in Environmental Data Science at the Department of Computer Science and Technology.
+Professor Emily Shuckburgh is Director of the Cambridge Zero initiative and Professor of Environmental Data Science at the Department of Computer Science and Technology.
 She is a mathematician and climate scientist and a Fellow of Darwin College, a Fellow of the Cambridge Institute for Sustainability Leadership, an Associate Fellow of the Centre for Science and Policy and a Fellow of the British Antarctic Survey.
 She leads the UKRI Centre for Doctoral Training on the Application of AI to the study of Environmental Risks (AI4ER).

 Dr Rob Doubleday has been Executive Director of CSaP since September 2012.
 His research interests include the role of science, evidence and expertise in contemporary societies, in particular the relationship between scientific advice, public policy and democracy.
 His research develops collaborative methods of working with scientists and engineers on the public policy dimensions of their research.